lkfink/CMQ/README.md

 #### Evaluation of individual differences

-Finally, we looked into the differences in how people engage with music when they are experiencing large vs. small changes in their emotions during the pandemic.
+Finally, we looked into the differences in how people engage with music when they are experiencing increased/decreased Positive and Negative emotions during the pandemic.
 The following table describes the most important findings:
-  > People who reported high amounts of changing _Negative Emotions_ used music listening and making music to reduce negative affect and to provide a sense of comfort and support.
+  > People who reported increased _Negative Emotions_ used music listening and making music to reduce negative affect and to provide a sense of comfort and support.

-  > People whose _Positive Emotions_ changed significantly during the lockdown reported making music as a form of social interaction and way to cope during the crisis.
+  > People whose _Positive Emotions_ increased during the lockdown reported making music as a form of social interaction and way to cope during the crisis.

  . | Changes in Negative Emotions | Changes in Negative Emotions | Changes in Positive Emotions  | Changes in Positive Emotions
 | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: